Skip to main content

 Fulfilled / Partially fulfilled

-• Increase Sales, Discounts, Shipping income, Tip income, Shopify fees, Sales tax and COGS.
+• Increase Sales, Discounts, Shipping income, Tip income, and COGS.

 • Reduce Deferred revenue and Inventory.